 \paragraph{Overview.} We now provide a detailed description of the M-FAC full-matrix preconditioner~\cite{2021-MFAC}, which will serve as the main illustration of our preconditioner compression method in the paper body.
 A fully-worked-out example for the GGT preconditioner~\cite{agarwal2019efficient} is also provided in the Appendix.
 A common point of both methods is that they store a history of the past $m$ gradients in the matrix

-which can be represented as a ring buffer, updated at each step by replacing the oldest gradient $g_{t-(m-1)}$ with the most recently-generated one $g_t$.
-(The main {difference} between M-FAC and GGT comes from the way the ring buffer $G$ is used to approximate the preconditioner.)
-To preserve performance, the buffer $G_t$ must be stored in the GPU memory.
+which can be represented as a ring buffer, updated at each step by replacing the oldest gradient $g_{t-(m-1)}$ with the most recently-generated one $g_t$. \AK{M-FAC and GGT then use the ring buffer $G$ differently to approximate the preconditioner.} To preserve performance, the buffer $G$ must be stored in the GPU memory.
 For best accuracy, both methods require storing a large window of $m$ gradients, where $m$ is usually between $100$ and $1000$, each of which are of size $d$ (the model dimension).
 Thus, the memory cost of each method becomes intractable in large-scale settings.
 Next, we briefly describe the algorithmic implementation of M-FAC.

 \paragraph{The M-FAC Optimizer.} M-FAC provides an efficient estimator for Inverse-Hessian-Vector-Products (IHVPs) for the special case where the Hessian is approximated via the Empirical Fisher approximation $\hat{F} = \frac{1}{m} \sum_{i=1}^m g_i g_i^T$, where the gradients $g_t \triangleq \nabla_\theta L(\theta_t)$ are stored in the matrix $G$, defined above.
 The first idea is to use the classic Woodbury-Sherman-Morrison (WSM) formula to integrate new gradient information as rank-1 updates into the current inverse.
 This leads to the following recursion to compute the IVHPs with an arbitrary vector $x \in \mathbb{R}^d$ as